2023 Solar Incentives Guide for Zionsville, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

-Contacting your local Zionsville solar panel installation expert is the best way to learn more about how the ITC could apply to you.
+Talking to your local Zionsville solar panel installer is the best way to learn more about how the ITC applies to your situation.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
+Tax credits, rebates and more can be provided at multiple levels.
 On top of federal solar incentives, there are often state and local ones as well.
-These incentives might be handled by the Indiana government, or by your county or municipality.
-Certain incentives are available for a limited time, while others are ongoing.
+The incentives — which might be provided by your county or municipality, or by the state of Indiana — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Zionsville